Published on 17 Sep 09

 by WESTERN AUSTRALIAN DIVISION, THE TAX INSTITUTE

-Note: This presentation is an updated version of the presentation given at the National Convention in March 2009 held in Sydney.
+Note: This paper is an updated version of the paper presented at the National Convention in March 2009 held in Sydney.

 With approximately one in five families in Australia being a blended family, this paper focuses on the succession planning issues that arise, including: